 Trailing Tails aims to provide comprehensive group hikes that harmonize work & play.
-We develop training and manners daily in off-leash environments where the dogs are free to exercise and play.
+We focus on developing training and manners daily at off-leash parks where the dogs are free to exercise and play.

 We provide one-hour off-leash group hikes, once or twice a day.
 Outings include pickup, drop-off, basic training, and manners work.
 The pups get a ton of exercise and play time but also take intermittent breaks for training drills and photo ops.
 As firm believers of science based positive reinforcement we only practice force free training and care methods.